Text Link

 Why We're In

-PJL designed their solution with government in mind from the start, and it's paying off—Madagascar's Ministry of Education has committed to direct delivery across 1,700 rural middle schools, reaching 400,000 kids at just $1.52 per student.
+PJL designed their solution with government in mind from the start.
+It's paying off: the Ministry is committed to implementing classes at 1,700 rural middle schools.
+That means 400,000 kids at a cost of just $1.52 per student.
 The curriculum keeps kids engaged in school while equipping them with critical knowledge about sexual health—we’re cautiously optimistic that this will reduce teenage pregnancies.
 Multiple rigorous studies are underway, and the team's commitment to evidence-based iteration in a challenging operating environment makes this a compelling bet.

 The Model